filecoin-project/filecoin-docs/content/en/basics/how-retrieval-works/serving-retrievals/index.md

 ### Initiate retrieval

-The client then attempts to retrieve the data from the SP over bitswap, graphsync, or http.
-Note that currently, clients can only get full piece retrievals via http.
+The client then attempts to retrieve the data from the SP over bitswap, graphsync, or HTTP.
+Note that currently, clients can only get full-piece retrievals using HTTP.

 When attempting this retrieval deal using graphsync, payment channels are used to pay FIL to the storage provider.
 These payment channels watch the data flow and pay the storage provider after each chunk of data is retrieved successfully.